On the generalized Cheeger problem and an application to 2d strips: Preliminary properties

-Suppose now that the boundary of some $\alpha$-Cheeger set $\C^\alpha_\Omega$ touches $\partial \Omega$ in a single point, say $\bar x$.
-We can deduce that $\bar x$ is a regular point of $\partial\Omega$ (see also point $5.$), and then a slight translation of $\C^\alpha_\Omega$ in the direction of the inward normal of $\partial \Omega$ at $\bar x$ is compactly contained in $\Omega$ and remains of course an $\alpha$-Cheeger set; then, we found a contradiction as above.\\ {\bf 3.,4.,5.} Any $\alpha$-Cheeger set is in particular a minimizer of the perimeter among all the subsets of $\Omega$ having its same volume.
+which would readily imply that $P(\C^\alpha_\Omega)=+\infty$, and this is obviously impossible, being $\C^\alpha_\Omega$ an $\alpha$-Cheeger set. \\ {\bf 3.,4.,5.} Any $\alpha$-Cheeger set is in particular a minimizer of the perimeter among all the subsets of $\Omega$ having its same volume.
 Therefore, the regularity properties of the free boundary follow by well-known results, see for instance~\cite{GoMaTa2,LeoPra}, and it only remains to prove the formula for the curvature in the two-dimensional case.

 To do so we observe that, in the two-dimensional case, a curve with constant curvature is nothing else than an arc of circle, hence the free boundary of an $\alpha$-Cheeger set $\C^\alpha_\Omega$ is a union of arcs of circle.
-Let us focus on a single arc, and let us in particular consider a subarc of an angle $\theta$ which is a strictly positive distance apart from $\partial\Omega$.
-Let us now modify this arc by fixing its two extremes and moving the center of a small distance $\eps$ (hence, also its radius $r$ slightly changes).
-A trivial calculation ensures us that, if we call $A_\eps$ the modified set, then
+Let us then focus on a single arc; more precisely, let us fix an arc of circle $\gamma$, with radius $r$ and amplitude $2\theta$, which belongs to $\partial\C^\alpha_\Omega$ and which is entirely contained in the interior of $\Omega$; let us also call $P$ and $Q$ the endpoints of $\gamma$.
+Let us now slightly modify the set $\partial\C^\alpha_\Omega$ as follows: we replace $\gamma$ with a similar arc of circle, still connecting $P$ and $Q$, in such a way that the center of the new arc has been moved of a distance $\eps$ toward the segment $PQ$.
+Of course, if $|\eps|\ll 1$ then the new set is the boundary of a set $A_\eps$, very similar to $\C^\alpha_\Omega$ and contained inside $\Omega$.
+A simple trigonometric calculation ensures that the radius and the amplitude of the new arc are given by